November 16th 2018

 In the UK we import avocados from Peru, South Africa, Chile, Israel and Spain (in that order).
 According to data published by Kantar, up until April 2018, Brits purchased over 38,000 tonnes of avocados at a whopping cost of over £176 million (that’s a lot of brunches).
-According to data from Nielsen, avocados had the third largest sales growth of any grocery item just tailing behind a leading brand of beer and energy drink.
-A green merchandising empire has also boomed as consumers lap up avocado themed goods including phone cases, stationary, cards, t-shirts, inflatables and even babygrows.
+According to data from Nielsen, avocados had the third-largest sales growth of any grocery item just tailing behind a leading brand of beer and energy drink.
+A green merchandising empire has also boomed as consumers lap up avocado themed goods including phone cases, stationery, cards, t-shirts, inflatables and even babygros.
 The net effect of all of these factors has helped to position avocados as the ultimate green giant of the wellness industry, but not so fast...

 Is the green dream over?